 We’ve heard this in reports from our own customers, who’ve found implementing a virtual waiting room increased conversion rate and average order value.

-Before we dive into the tactics and strategies ticketers can use to create anticipation for an event, let’s look at Hollywood’s playbook to see what lessons we can learn.
+Before we dive into the enterntainment marketing strategy and tactics ticketers can use to create anticipation for an event, let’s look at Hollywood’s playbook to see what lessons we can learn.

 Movie studios and movie marketers typically rollout movies in the following way: